ssederburg/kyber-server/docs/SCHEMATIC.md

         activities: []
     }]

+    responses: Array<SchematicResponse> = [
+        {
+            httpStatus: 200,
+            class: RawResponse
+        },
+        {
+            httpStatus: 400,
+            class: ErrorResponse
+        },
+        {
+            httpStatus: 500,
+            class: ErrorResponse
+        }
+    ]
+    // ErrorResponse is a derived class inheriting from BaseProcessor and implementing an fx(args: any): Promise<ProcessorResponse> method.
+    // If ErrorResponse was not provided, the default error response from kyber-server would be returned instead.
+    // This allows authors to highly customize exact error responses based on their own needs.
+There can be Error Responses specific to an error code (e.g. 403 vs. 400 vs. 500)
 }
 ```

 | Field         | Description                       |
 |---------------|-----------------------------------|
 | `id`            | Any string value.
 Unique identifier for the schematic.
 Does not have to relate to the class used.|